 Yes.
 I-20 Visas and F-1 student status are not necessary to enroll and participate in the online program.
 International students are eligible to participate virtually from anywhere in the world.

 Are scholarships available?

-Scholarships and Financial Aid are not available for the Summer Programs in the School of Architecture.
+Scholarships and Financial Aid are not available for this program.